alex-lebedev/RBTII/README.md

 # REBOOT-II scripts
 The page contains scripts used in REBOOT-II data analysis

+## STRUCTURAL EQUATION MODELING
+*RBTII_SEMmain.R* - R-script for SEM analysis of the primary and secondary behavioural end-points

 ## IMAGING
 #### Freesurfer (v.
 6.0)
 *RBTII_FScs.tcsh* - Freesurfer cross-sectional pipeline for T1 and T2 images